Nirmal2310/NANOTAXI/README.md

 ## Usage/Examples

-The Test Dataset is from a [study](https://www.frontiersin.org/journals/microbiology/articles/10.3389/fmicb.2023.1324494/full) published in Frontiers in Microbiology.
+The Test Dataset is taken from the Bioproject ID [PRJEB82315](https://www.ebi.ac.uk/ena/browser/view/PRJEB82315).

-We have used [Emu](https://www.nature.com/articles/s41592-022-01520-4) to analyze the test dataset comprising 24 samples representing 24 barcodes and classified into four groups based on body fluids.
+We have used [Emu](https://www.nature.com/articles/s41592-022-01520-4) to analyse the test dataset comprising 24 samples representing 24 barcodes and classified into three groups based on body fluids.

 <div  class="sample_info">